dstackai/dstack/README.md

 </div>

-`dstack` is a lightweight command-line tool to provision infrastructure for ML workflows.
+`dstack` is a lightweight command-line utility to provision infrastructure for ML workflows.

 ## Features